gravitational/teleport/docs/4.2/features/ssh_pam.md

 not necessarily) the program name.

-The user requesting authentication is called the applicant, while the user (usually, root) charged with verifying his identity and granting him the requested credentials is called the arbitrator.
+The user requesting authentication is called the applicant, while the user (usually, root) charged with verifying his identity and granting them the requested credentials is called the arbitrator.

-The sequence of operations the server goes through to authenticate a user and perform whatever task he requested is a PAM transaction; the context within which the server performs the requested task is called a session.
+The sequence of operations the server goes through to authenticate a user and perform whatever task their requested is a PAM transaction; the context within which the server performs the requested task is called a session.

 The functionality embodied by PAM is divided into six primitives grouped into four